Girls & Youth

 By the numbers:

-- 96% of participating youth came from low-income households
+- 97% of participating youth lived in low-income households

 "The YWCA allowed me to realize that having a consistent community in my life gave me more confidence and helped me be more successful in school."